2140data/react-btcpay-paybutton/README.md

 - **Default**: 'SATS'.
 Other options like 'BTC', 'USD' can be added and must be included in `currencyOptions`.

 :warning: **IMPORTANT** :warning:
 If you change the default currency, you must set a 'Preferred Price Source' in BTCPay Server under Store Settings > Rates.
+[BTCPAY DOCS](https://docs.btcpayserver.org/FAQ/Stores/#how-to-change-the-exchange-rate-provider-for-invoices)

 <a id="details-currency-options"></a>